 In real estate, cash buyers are investors who buy houses for cash but pay someone else to find the deals for them.
 The person who finds the deals is known as a real estate wholesaler.

 Cash buyers and wholesalers usually depend on each other, so finding them is all about networking and making connections.
 They’re always looking for wholesalers to help them find deals, after all.
-Here are 6 ways you can easily find cash buyers and start building a cash buyers list.
+Here are 6 ways you can easily find cash buyers and start building a cash buyers list or check out the below video from Batch TV.

 1. Networking with real estate associations